ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ##### Due date format

-For things due today or tomorrow, you can use `due today` and `due tomorrow`.
-You can also use `due tod` or `due tom`.
+For things due today or tomorrow, you can use `due:today` and `due:tomorrow`.
+You can also use `due:tod` or `due:tom`.

 For things due this week, you can use the first 3 letters of the day name.
-For instance, `due mon` or `due thu`. **Ultralist will always look forward**.
-If today is a Wednesday and you specify `due mon`, the due date will be for the _next Monday_.
+For instance, `due:mon` or `due:thu`. **Ultralist will always look forward**.
+If today is a Wednesday and you specify `due:mon`, the due date will be for the _next Monday_.

-For specific dates, you can use either `due may 2` or `due 2 may`.
+For specific dates, you can use either `due:may2` or `due:2may`.
 The month is always lowercase and 3 letters.

 ##### Examples

 ```
-ultralist add chat with @bob about +specialProject due tom
+ultralist add chat with @bob about +specialProject due:tom
-ultralist a +lunch make turkey sandwich
+ultralist a +lunch make turkey sandwich priority:true
-ultralist a +task respond to @shelly about project status due may 3
+ultralist a +task respond to @shelly about project:mobile status:next due:may3
 ```

 ## Completing/Uncompleting todos